Warneet Jetties Project

 How is the community being informed about progress on this project?

-• Key stakeholders will continue to be informed of project updates and milestones via email.
+Key stakeholders will continue to be informed of project updates and milestones via email.

-• On site signage ensures the community is informed of project progress and milestones
+On-site signage ensures the community is informed of project progress and milestones.

 Where can people berth and fish while the jetties are closed?

-Tooradin Jetty and Hastings Pier are both popular Western Port locations for fishing and provide public berthing for vessels.
+Tooradin Jetty and Hastings Pier are popular Western Port locations for fishing and provide public berthing for vessels.

 Where can I find out more about the Warneet Jetties Rebuild Project?

-This project web page will be updated throughout the project and people can subscribe to receive project e-newsletters which will be distributed at project milestones.
+This project web page will be updated throughout the project, and people can subscribe to receive project e-newsletters which will be distributed at project milestones.

 What will happen to the timber from Warneet North Jetty?